Mission and Vision

 Youth Celebrate Diversity is led by the exceptional individuals below who are committed to advancing equity for young people across the United States by fostering conferences, workshops, conversations and experiences around human diversity.

 Joyce Bignell is the President and Chief Executive Officer of the Colorado Council for Community and Justice (CCCJ), which provides facilitation and leadership training focused on diversity issues in Colorado.
 She was previously Executive Director for the Mountain West Regional office of the National Conference for Community and Justice (NCCJ).
 Among the youth programs she has developed are the Ed Hirschfeld Anytown Leadership Camp, the Power Lunch (mentoring program), Flash Judgments, It’s Your Move (diversity programs - high schools), and Don’t Laugh at Me Bully Prevention Initiative.
-She currently serves on the Mizel Museum’s Community Advisory Board and the Interfaith Council of Stapleton’s Board of Directors, and she serves as Vice Chair on Youth Celebrate Diversity’s Board of Directors.
+She currently serves on the Mizel Museum’s Community Advisory Board and the Interfaith Council of Stapleton’s Board of Directors.

 Abby Ferber is a Professor of Sociology and Women’s and Ethnic Studies, as well as the Associate Director of The Matrix Center for the Advancement of Social Equity and Inclusion, at the University of Colorado – Colorado Springs.
 Her research, teaching and service all coalesce around issues of inequality, privilege, and the intersections of race, gender and sexuality.
 Abby is the author or co-editor of numerous books including: Home-Grown Hate: Gender and the White Supremacist Movement; Privilege: A Reader; Making A Difference: University Students of Color Speak Out and White Man Falling: Race, Gender, and White Supremacy.
 She also co-authored Hate in America: What Do We Know?, a publication of the American Sociological Association.
 Abby is widely published in academic journals and mainstream news outlets.
 She received her MA and PhD from the University of Oregon, and her BA from American University.